ErayEroglu/gitfix/README.md

 ###### Optimize GPT4 Interaction:

 Currently, all of the file context is consumed in one message.
-We would like to have GPT to consume file content in multiple prompts as time complexity of transformers scale with O(n3).
+We would like GPT to consume file content in multiple prompts as the time complexity of transformers scales with O(n^3).

 In the future, we would like to partition the file content to contextually coherent sections and have gpt perform corrections on one section at a time.